YINI-lang/YINI-spec/README.md

 ## 🔥 Why YINI
 There are already many configuration formats — INI, JSON, YAML, TOML — but none hit the sweet spot of balance YINI was aiming for.

-> Too often, config formats are either too limiting (like INI), too verbose (like JSON or TOML), or too quirky (like YAML).
+> Humble opinion: Too often, config formats are either too limiting (like INI), too verbose (like JSON or TOML), or too quirky (like YAML).

 YINI exists because:
 - JSON is structured and predictable, but too verbose and strict (and lacks comments 😤).